PurpleBananass/Invaders/requirements/Main.md

   - Displaying Achievement Details
   - Updating Progress

-  f.Shop Screen_(Ahn Junyoung)
+  f.Setting Screen_(Ahn Junyoung)

-  - Displaying Product List
-  - Purchase and Payment System
+  - load the default setting
+  - save the setting's change
+  - load the setting which is saved

   4.Team Request
     Not yet.